 By the letter of the law, common assault or battery is occasioned where there is more than merely transient or trifling contact.
 It is not necessary for the police or prosecution to prove injury.
 Normally – subject to some exceptions – the prosecution will choose not to prosecute a case in court if there are no injuries at all as it would not be in the interests of justice to do so.

 In general, most minor assaults which have caused minor injuries or passing discomfort or pain will be prosecuted as common assault.

 What are the sentences for common assault in the UK?

-Common assault is the only ‘main’ assault charge that is summary-online, meaning it can only be heard at a magistrates’ court, unlike ABH offences which can be heard at either the magistrates’ court or the crown court.
+Common assault is the only ‘main’ assault charge that is summary-only, meaning it can only be heard at a magistrates’ court, unlike ABH offences which can be heard at either the magistrates’ court or the Crown Court.